aanrv/Light-Cycles-Online/README.md

 An implementation of the Tron Light Cycles game.
 The graphics are text based and were designed using `ncurses`.

-It is a LAN multiplayer game.
+It is a multiplayer LAN game.
-Server and client were written using `socket`.
+Server and client were written using the C Sockets API.

 Runs on Linux and Mac.